 Lipid Information: When a user selects a particular lipid, additional lipid information such as the Lipid ID, Lipid Abbreviation, Systematic Name, Lipid Category, Main Class, Sub Class, Lipid Mass, Lipid Composition and Other Database Links for every probable lipid structure is displayed.

 High Throughput Lipid Structural Elucidation using MS/MS and MSE Data

 SimLipid® supports structural elucidation of lipids using MS/MS and MSE data for Fatty acyls, Glycerophospholipids, Glycerolipids, Prenols, Saccharolipids, Sphingolipids and Sterols and Carnitines for 2000 scans in batch mode.
+For CEF files, 5000 spectra can be analyzed in batch mode.
 Identified lipids are sorted based on an innovative ranking algorithm that indicates the relative degree of proximity of theoretical lipids with the experimental data.
 High resolution accurate mass data with error tolerance between 1-50 parts per million (ppm) and 0.1 to 2000 milliDaltons (mDa) can be analyzed.
 Two dimensional structures of the lipids identified are also displayed.
 Results for HTP search can be fetched by Search ID and exported in Excel/CSV/HTML formats.

 High Throughput Lipid Profiling and Quantitation